 To keep these Thai Chicken Wraps low carb, I wrapped them using a large flour La Tortilla Company Low Carb Tortilla.
 My all-time favorite tortillas, I have been purchasing these tortillas for years!
 Unfortunately, this high-fiber, the low-carb tortilla can be hard to find in stores.
 Low carb, wheat, flour, regular, you name it.

 Homemade Thai Peanut Sauce Ingredients

 - Maple syrup

 - Rice Vinegar

 Thick, creamy, and super delicious, you will love this Thai Peanut Sauce.
 With a creamy peanut butter base, this Thai Peanut Sauce is the perfect complement to all the bright and healthy veggies wrapped in your tortilla.
-No cooking needed, all that’s required to make this sauce is a bowl, whisk, and a little mixing.
+No cooking needed.
+All that’s required to make this sauce in a bowl, whisk, and a little mixing.

 How to make Thai Chicken Wraps

 Making these Thai Chicken Wraps is incredibly easy.
 After all, that’s the point.
 Right?